 Knight returned to making sporadic appearances throughout the Marvel

 Universe, including in multiple issues of Avengers World, in which he was shown leading a new super-team called Euroforce against Morgan Le Fay, and in Original Sins #2, which picked up the New Excalibur story thread of Dane Whitman's struggle against the Ebony Blade's curse.

-Meanwhile, Marvel produced yet another version of the original Black
+Meanwhile, in Black Knight (MDCU) #1, Marvel produced yet another version of the original Black

 Knight's origin; in this new telling, it was revealed that the "Sir